O-LAP/home/README.md

 ### Contribute Design
 Learn how you can [make your first design](https://github.com/O-LAP/home/blob/master/quick-start.md).
 To get started you can clone the [starter project](https://github.com/O-LAP/starter_project).
-We highly encourage you to read the [guidelines](https://github.com/O-LAP/home/blob/master/guidelines.md) and the [vision](https://O-LAP.github.io/vision.md) for this project before you submitting a design.
+We highly encourage you to read the [guidelines](https://github.com/O-LAP/home/blob/master/guidelines.md) for this project before you submitting a design.
-To submit designs to be added to the gallery you make a pull request to this project.

 ### Maintain
 [Open Tasks](https://github.com/O-LAP/home/blob/master/tasks.md)

 ### Manage
 We are an open-source community and need community curation to make everything work.
 We are looking for people who can take up different roles.
-While we build our process reach out directly to get in touch or for fork and suggest.

 ## Credits
 - Github